elbaggarilab/elbaggarilab.github.io/research.md

 enabling unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.

 In our lab, we strive to couple cryogenic STEM imaging (down to liquid helium temperatures) with <em>in situ</em> and <em>ex situ</em> electrical excitation.
-This combination will allow us to not only **correlate the atomic-scale insights with the macroscopic electronic properties** but also to **drive quantum materials into novel states**.
+This combination will allow us to not only **correlate atomic-scale insights with the macroscopic electronic properties of quantum materials** but also to **induce novel phenomena in these materials**.
 <center>
 <img src="../img/PLD.png" alt="Map of atomic displacements in a charge-ordered material"  align ="left" width="600"/>
 </center>